China Eastern Airlines Flight 5735: CAAC investigation report

-On 20 April, CAAC released a preliminary report regarding the accident, stating that "there was no abnormality in the radio communication and control command between the crew and the air traffic control department before deviating from the cruise altitude."
+On 20 April 2022 (30 days after the accident), the CAAC released a preliminary report regarding the accident, stating that "there was no abnormality in the radio communication and control command between the crew and the air traffic control department before deviating from the cruise altitude."
 It was reported that the plane was airworthy, up to date on inspections, that all personnel met requirements, that weather was fine, and that no dangerous goods were found.
 Both aircraft recorders were severely damaged and were sent to Washington for further investigation.